openearth/xbeach-docs/docs/xbeach_manual.rst

 Groundwater flow
 ----------------

+.. seealso:: Groundwater flow is implemented in :f:mod:`groundwaterflow`.

 The groundwater module (keyword: :par:`gwflow` = *1*) in XBeach utilizes the principle of Darcy flow for laminar flow conditions and a parameterization of the Forchheimer equations for turbulent groundwater